isomerpages/moe-spectrasec/_why-spectra/Spectra Academy.md

 ##### **Donors to the Spectra Academy**

-<p align="justify">We would like to especially thank the generous donors through the Community Foundation of Singapore who have pledged to provide bursaries to help our students in achieving successful outcomes.</p>
+<p align="justify">We would like to thank the generous donors through the Community Foundation of Singapore who have pledged to provide bursaries to help our students in achieving successful outcomes.</p>

 * Mind the Gap 200 – Hope Fund
 * Kampung Spirit Fund